 Last Updated: March 21, 2017

-Did you know that having bad credit can cost you thousands of dollars over the course of your lifetime because you are paying a higher interest rate?
-Think of all the money you are spending on interest every month on your home loan, credit cards, and auto loans.
-If you have bad credit, i.e., a low credit score, chances are you are paying a very high interest rate which translates into a lot of extra money spent each month.
+Did you know that having bad credit will cost you thousands of dollars over the course of your lifetime because you are paying a higher interest rate?
+Think of all the money you spend on interest every month on your home loan, credit cards, and auto loans.
+A low credit score means you are paying a very high interest rate which translates into a lot of extra money spent each month.

 In this tight economy, lenders are particular on who they lend money to and at what interest rate.
 If you have bad credit, they are going to hit you with a high interest rate whereas a person with excellent credit, is going to enjoy the benefits of a low interest rate.
 Which person would you rather be?
 Tough choice — huh?

 To illustrate our point, let's take two fictitious people, Bob and Nancy.
 Bob has a FICO credit score of 720, an excellent credit score, whereas Nancy's FICO score is 650, a fair to poor credit score.
 Now, let's look at a scenario where they are both buying a car for $20,000 on a 60-month loan.

 - Bob takes out a 4 percent interest loan and his payment is $368.33 per month.

 - Nancy takes out an 18 percent interest loan and her payment is $507.87 per month.

 - At the end of 60 months, Nancy will end up paying $8,672.40 more for the same car.